DataDog/integrations-core/gearmand/README.md

 ### Events

-The Gearmand check does not include any events.
+The Gearman check does not include any events.

 ### Service Checks